namtranlab/namtranlab.github.io/_news/announcement_4.md

 related_posts: false
 ---

-The manuscript of my first Ph.D student Arman Hobhaydar has been accepted by <b>Journal of Alloys and Compounds</b>! 🎉🎊
+The manuscript colab with Prof. Hongtao Zhu has been accepted by <b>Journal of Alloys and Compounds</b>! 🎉🎊